 Considering the multi-layered nature of user experience, the approach to a website redesign needs to be comprehensive.
 After all, a fresh coat of paint might make an old car look better, but it still leaves issues under the hood that make for a poor experience.

 In this guide, we’ll show you how to approach a website redesign in a way that puts optimal strategies to use to support your website performance goals.

 When your competitors appear on page one of Google for relevant keyword searches — and you don't — it's equal parts discouraging and frustrating and can leave you asking Why?
 While some of these shortcomings may be more apparent, such as poor content or outdated keywords, there are many other underutilized search engine optimization tactics that can help you climb the rankings and earn more of the web traffic you want to see.

 Search engines exist for three reasons:

-An inbound website parallels the philosophies of inbound marketing and uses the same strategies to guide visitors through all four stages of the sales funnel (attract, engage, convert, and delight).
+An inbound website parallels the philosophies of inbound marketing and uses the same strategies to guide visitors through all four stages of the sales funnel (attract, engage, convert and delight).
 Here’s how:

 Integrating your website with advanced marketing technology is also an effective way to increase conversions and sales.
 Solutions like chatbots and scheduling tools provide visitors with 24/7 support, create additional touchpoints, and give visitors more ways to engage with the site.
-Automation software can streamline sales and marketing tasks, and encourage leads to return to the website.
+Automation software can streamline sales and marketing tasks, encouraging leads to return to the website.

-A User Flow Chart is a visual diagram that illustrates the sequence of movements or actions a visitor will take as they journey through your website.
+A User Flowchart is a visual diagram that illustrates the sequence of movements or actions a visitor will take as they journey through your website.
 By visualizing the various pathways a visitor can take, UX designers can identify bottlenecks and opportunities to reroute visitors.